-The Ferris Report is best suited for folks in search of quality stocks and ETFs for the long haul.
+The Ferris Report could be a good fit for folks searching for research on stocks and ETFs for the long haul.

-While The Ferris Report could appeal to a wide audience, one stock or ETF pick a month is not a good fit for day trading.
+While this newsletter could appeal to a wide audience, one stock or ETF pick a month is not ideal for day trading.

 Under the latest deal, The Ferris Report costs just $49 for the first year.

 This is a 75% markdown of its usual rate of $199 — not too shabby.

 The icing on the cake is that there’s no trade-off for opting for the discount.
 New members receive everything mentioned, including the special reports and 30-day money-back window.

 It’s important to note that the $49 rate is an introductory offer.
 When the subscription renews, it costs the original $199.

 While I’d prefer the introductory rate to lock in for the next renewal, the 75% discount on the first year is still an excellent deal, especially considering that the newsletter packs in five research reports.

 The Ferris Report is a great service that’s well worth the price of admission.

 For a little over $4 a month, you can tap into analysis from one of Stansberry Research’s brightest minds.